josephlord/Async/README.md

-AsyncLite
+Async.legacy
 =====

 Subset of [Async]( https://github.com/duemunk/Async) rewritten for iOS7 and OS X 10.9 Compatibility.
-Unless you are targeting iOS7 or 10.9 I recommend you stick to the full Async for more features and possibly better performance.
+Unless you are targeting iOS7 or 10.9 I recommend you stick to the full [Async]( https://github.com/duemunk/Async) for more features and possibly better performance.

 Syntactic sugar in Swift for asynchronous dispatches in Grand Central Dispatch ([GCD](https://developer.apple.com/library/prerelease/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html))